 Elena Guadagno MLIS

-I’m a Research Project Manager working with the pediatric surgery team at the Montreal Children’s Hospital.
+I’m a Research Director working with the pediatric surgery team at the Montreal Children’s Hospital and the CommiSur lab, National Coordinator for CanCORPS & CBAR as well as Program Manager for the Children’s Journey.
 Prior to this, I worked as a senior librarian at the MUHC medical library.
 My career started in managing and designing Library Software.

 My main interests lie in supporting improvement in patient & family centered patient care both in research and as a patient partner, pediatric surgery including Pediatric Enhanced Recovery after Surgery (ERAS), artificial intelligence in communication, global health and more.
 Nationally supporting outstanding multicentre research efforts through the Canadian Consortium of Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia registry (CBAR).

 I’m a Registered Nurse with a background in Obstetrics and Gynecology, specialized in fertility.
 Over the course of my practice, I’ve become passionate about improving the quality of care for patients, through patient and family centered research and education.
 As a result, I’ve worked as a Research Assistant on different projects.
 Currently, I’m the Clinical Research Coordinator for the Children’s Journey App study, which aims to help caregivers of young patients better navigate different health trajectories in the hospital and consequently decrease health service utilization.

 Clinical Research Coordinator